files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Fixed a crash that would sometimes occur when previewing XML files
 - Fixed an issue that sometimes prevented drag and drop from working
 - Fixed an issue where the clear all properties button didn't have any text
+- Fixed an issue where the import settings option didn't import all the settings
+- Fixed an issue where rotating an image multiple times would sometimes crash the app
+- Fixed an issue where the app would sometimes hang on startup

 ## Changes